azplanlos/SISQLiteContext/README.md

 How to use
 ----------

-Subclass your database objects from SIPROSMObject and add as many properties as necessary.
+Subclass your database objects from SISQLiteObject and add as many properties as necessary.
 Name all SQLite stored properties beginning with "sql_" (f.ex. "sql_mydata")
+If you declare the property a second time (with "assign" argument) you can use this property as well with the same values.
+For example with an example class called OSMWay and the following interface:

+	#import "SISQLiteObject.h"

+	@interface OSMWay : SISQLiteObject

+	@property (nonatomic) int16_t sql_adminlevel;
+	@property (assign) int64_t adminlevel;

+	@end

 Set your properties by assigning to the property's name or via KVO methods without "sql_" prefix (f.ex. -(void)setMydata:(id)data).
 Accessormethods are created automatically on runtime.
+For example:

+	OSMWay* myWay = [[OSMWay alloc] init];
+	myWay.adminlevel = 1;
+	NSLog(@"adminlevel %i", myWay.adminlevel);

 Use NSArray or NSMutableArray classes for relational properties.